Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Methods

 \subsection{Zoom-in simulation}

 The simulations employed in this work were originally introduced in \citet{Garcia:2023,Garcia:2025} and \citet{Sugimura:2024} (hereafter \citetalias{Sugimura:2024}).
 We run a cosmological zoom-in radiation-hydrodynamics simulation targeting a dwarf galaxy.
-Our calculations use the \textsc{RAMSES-RT} code \citep{Teyssier:2002, Rosdahl:2013}, which incorporates Adaptive Mesh Refinement (AMR) and solves radiative transfer with the M1 closure scheme \citep{Rosdahl:2013}.
+Our calculations use the \textsc{RAMSES-RT} code \citep{Teyssier:2002, Rosdahl:2013}, which employs Adaptive Mesh Refinement (AMR) and solves radiative transfer using the M1 closure scheme.
+The M1 implementation in \textsc{RAMSES-RT} can reproduce shadowing structures reasonably well, as demonstrated by \citet[][Figs. 16-18]{Rosdahl:2013}.

 We begin with a low-resolution, dark-matter-only simulation within a comoving volume of $35\,h^{-1}\,\mathrm{Mpc}$ on a side.
 The initial conditions are generated at $z = 127$ with \textsc{MUSIC} \citep{Hahn_Abel:2011}.
 From this simulation, we select a dark matter halo with $M_{\rm vir} = 8.8\times 10^9\, M_\odot$ at $z=0$.
 This halo grows to a mass of $10^8\, M_\odot$ by $z\sim 10$, eventually becoming a dwarf galaxy in the Local Group by $z=0$ \citep{Ricotti:2022}.